 - Sukau - Gomantong Caves

 Hotel (1 nt)

+This morning we will leave our large bags at the hotel and walk 15 minutes to a nearby jetty.
 Travel by speedboat, past fishing villages and bamboo fish traps, to Turtle Island Marine Park (approx 1 hour), where green turtles come ashore to lay their eggs every night of the year.